junclemente/ads505-FinalProject/README.md

 A business school startup is interested to know if it’s possible to take a data-driven approach for accepting students into their MBA program as opposed to their current method of intuition.
 Using a data-driven approach could uncover patterns in admissions and improve decision-making efficiency, resulting in better student outcomes.

 This project will identify a list of factors that highly correlate with an MBA graduate who finds employment within two months of graduation.
-Using a data-drive approach has the potential to improve admissions accuracy ensuring that the school continues to produce high graduation and employment placement rates.
+Using a data-driven approach has the potential to improve admissions accuracy ensuring that the school continues to produce high graduation and employment placement rates.
 This could position the school as a prestigious, trustworthy school for prospective MBA students.

 # Contributors